mikep79/realty-lister/README.md

 Hard mode: add a POST req for rentals and for sales.
 - [x] Post function for new rental.
-- [ ] Post function for new for sale.
+- [x] Post function for new for sale.
-    - Find way to use two schema.

 # Weekend Challenge 5 - Angular, Mongo, Bootstrap Oh My